 A facelift is not a one-size-fits-all surgery, so Dr. Koehler will begin with a personal consultation along with a comprehensive physical evaluation in order to determine the best approach to take for your procedure.
 He’ll also explain what you can expect from surgery through your recovery.

-For a traditional facelift, Dr. Koehler typically places incisions behind the ear and hidden within the hairline for the utmost discretion after healing.
+To begin a deep plane facelift, Dr. Koehler places incisions behind the ear and hidden within the hairline for the utmost discretion after healing.
 In many cases, he may include an incision below the chin as well.
-Next, Dr. Koehler can reposition fatty deposits to a more youthful placement over the cheekbones.
+Next, Dr. Koehler can revise and reposition the SMAS (superficial muscular aponeurotic system), a layer of connective tissue underneath the skin that integrates with the facial muscles.
+Lifting this layer tightens the skin without creating a stretched or pulled look to the skin surface.
 In some cases, fat grafting may be included to restore volume loss through the cheeks and temples as well.
-Finally, Dr. Koehler tightens the underlying structural soft tissue and muscular layers of the face before removing any excess skin and tissue and closing the incisions.
-There are limited incision facelift techniques that Dr. Koehler may use instead if he feels better results may be possible through those methods.
+Dr. Koehler will remove any excess skin and tissue and closing the incisions.

 Risks and Complications